markusmoenig/Eldiron/docs/docs/creator/tools/vertex.md

 ## 3D Shortcuts

 - **X**: Split selected geometry edges when the selected vertices form object edges.
+- **M**: Merge selected vertices to their center and rebuild affected faces.
 - **F**: Fill a selected vertex boundary with a face.
 - **L**: Expand a selected edge into an edge loop on quad geometry.
 - **[ / ]**: Move selected vertices vertically by one grid step.

+When moving or merging vertices creates a concave or non-planar face, Eldiron automatically resolves the affected face into triangles so the mesh remains valid.